-Switch celebrated its second birthday recently and Nintendo deserves a lot of credit for delivering a console to suit multiple purposes and lifestyles.
+It's nearly two-and-a-half years since Switch launched and Nintendo deserves a lot of credit for delivering a console to suit multiple purposes and lifestyles.
 Its success as a portable device relies on it being a hard-wearing piece of hardware and – on the whole – it’s a solid, durable bit of kit.

 That’s not to say it’s perfect, though.
 From launch there were Joy-Con connection issues and there are a couple of oversights in the design - why is it even possible to attach Joy-Con the wrong way up?
-Hairline cracks seen by some owners around the heat vents are concerning, but by far the biggest complaint we’ve got is the infamous Joy-Con ‘drift’ – a phenomenon where hair, dust or debris somehow gets into the analogue stick mechanism causing movement to register without any pressure being applied.
+Hairline cracks seen by some owners around the heat vents are concerning, but by far the biggest complaint we’ve got is the infamous Joy-Con ‘drift’ – a phenomenon where debris in the analogue stick mechanism (either from external sources or from the worn contacts themselves) causes movement to register without any pressure being applied.

-A quick survey of Nintendo Life staff reveals that almost all of us have had problems at one time or another over the last 24 months.
+A quick survey of Nintendo Life staff reveals that almost all of us have had problems at one time or another.
 Some have sent controllers back to Nintendo for repair, while others resigned themselves to buying new ones (possibly using the faulty sticks as an excuse to pick up some of the more adventurous colours released since launch).
 While wear-and-tear will take its toll on even the sturdiest hardware, we don’t recall any other Nintendo hardware failing so rapidly.
 All-in-all, a bit shoddy, no?

 While some games enable you to alter dead zones and work around the problem, most titles don’t which makes most games unplayable, unless you’re a sucker for watching Link repeatedly jog off cliff edges.
 New Switch owners are covered by the one-year manufacturer’s warranty but sending controllers back to Nintendo is a pain in the backside, especially if you don’t have another controller to tide you over while it’s at the repair shop.

-If the problem crops up outside of that guarantee period – which is more likely anyway – replacing Joy-Con is a pricey prospect and infuriating, too, when only the stick is malfunctioning.
+Nintendo is now reportedly repairing Joy-Con free of charge in some territories (even outside of the guarantee period), but that's not true for all regions.
+Replacing Joy-Con is a pricey prospect and infuriating, too, when only the stick is malfunctioning.
 Unwilling to fork out £40 for a dull grey replacement, the more industrious amongst us got down to a little DIY and found success with a variety of solutions (plus the odd failure, but we’ll get to that).

 This guide should get you back on track if drift is getting you down (or just irritatingly to the left or right).
 These options increase in severity and we’ve provided a list of the necessary tools and items you’ll need for each solution.
 Following these steps will hopefully mean you can spend that money on a new game rather than a duplicate controller.